 - Are not precluded from receiving Assistive Technology, but may not receive the remote monitoring component.
 Remote Monitoring is intended to reduce the participant's need for direct support that would typically be provided as part of the Life Sharing service.
-As such, Remote Monitoring is built into the Life Sharing rate and cannot be authorized as a discrete service.
-Any use of Independent Living Technology must comply with 442.301(c)(4)(vi)(A)through(D) related to privacy, control of schedule and activities and access to visitors as well as any other applicable local, state and federal laws, regulations and policies. - May receive Vehicle Accessibility Adaptations when vehicle being adapted and utilized by the participant is not owned, leased or rented by the Life Sharing provider. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private residence.
+Remote Monitoring is built into the Life Sharing rate & cannot be authorized as a discrete service.
+Any use of Independent Living Technology must comply with 442.301(c)(4)(vi)(A)through(D) related to privacy, control of schedule & activities & access to visitors as well as any other applicable local, state & federal laws, regulations & policies. - May receive Vehicle Accessibility Adaptations when vehicle being adapted & utilized by the participant is not owned, leased or rented by the provider. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private residence.

-The following services may not be authorized for participants who receive Life Sharing services: Supported Living; Companion; Homemaker/Chore; Music, Art and Equine Assisted Therapy; Specialized Supplies; In-Home and Community Supports; Family/Caregiver Training and Support and Consultative Nutritional Services.
-Transportation is included in the rate and may not be billed as a discrete service, unless the transportation is to or from a job that meets the definition of competitive integrated employment and that need is documented in the participant's service plan.
+The following services may not be authorized for participants who receive Life Sharing services: Supported Living; Companion; Homemaker/Chore; Music, Art & Equine Assisted Therapy; Specialized Supplies; In-Home & Community Supports; Family/Caregiver Training & Support & Consultative Nutritional Services.
+Transportation is included in the rate & may not be billed as a discrete service, unless transportation is to or from a job that meets the definition of competitive integrated employment and the need is documented in the service plan.
 The Life Sharing rate includes Behavioral Support.
-Behavioral Support may only be authorized as a discrete service when it is used to support a participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.
-Communication Specialist and Shift Nursing can only be authorized in limited circumstances; reference those service definitions for the exceptions.
+Behavioral Support may only be authorized as a discrete service when it is used to access Community Participation Support or to maintain employment when provided at the participant's place of employment.
+Communication Specialist & Shift Nursing can only be authorized in limited circumstances; reference those service definitions for the exceptions.

-All private homes in which Life Sharing are provided must be integrated and dispersed in the community in noncontiguous locations, and may not be located on campus settings.
-To meet this requirement, the location of each home in which Life Sharing is provided must be separate from any other ODP-funded residential setting and must be dispersed in the community and not surrounded by, other ODP-funded residential settings.
-Homes that share only one common party wall are not considered contiguous.
-Any home in which Life Sharing is provided should be located in the community and surrounded by the general public.
-New homes where Life Sharing will be provided or changes to existing homes where Life Sharing will be provided must be approved by ODP or its designee utilizing the ODP residential habilitation setting criteria.
-Life Sharing may not be provided in a home enrolled on or after the effective date of 55 Pa.
-Code Chapter 6100 regulations that is adjacent to any of the following regardless of the funding source of the individuals served:
+All private homes in which Life Sharing are provided must be integrated & dispersed in the community in noncontiguous locations, & may not be located on campus settings.
+The location of each home in which Life Sharing is provided must be separate from any other ODP-funded residential setting & must be dispersed in the community & not surrounded by other ODP-funded residential settings.
+Homes that share only 1 common party wall are not considered contiguous.
+Any home in which Life Sharing is provided should be located in the community & surrounded by the general public.
+New homes or changes to existing homes where Life Sharing is/will be provided must be approved by ODP or its designee utilizing the ODP residential setting criteria.
+Life Sharing may not be provided in a home enrolled on or after 2/1/2020 that is adjacent to any of the following regardless of the funding source of the individuals served: